lexicHQ/docs/capturing-clicks.md

-# Capturing Clicks
+# Capturing Events

-You might have a conversation flow where it asks you to click on an application form or takes you to a purchase page.
-In order to ensure that your leads are converting correctly, it is essential to track your click events.
+It is possible to capture events (e.g. clicking on a link) using a button template

-Below is a sample using a Facebook button template:
+Below is a sample using a button template:

 ![](./click-event.png)